Create a CAP Project with SAP Business Application Studio

 in thesrv

 folder and copy this service definition into the file.
-Remember to save your changes.CDSCopyusing { my.bookshop as my } from '../db/data-model'; service AdminService @(requires:'admin') { entity Books as projection on my.Books; entity Authors as projection on my.Authors; }
+Remember to save your changes.CDSCopyusing { my.bookshop as my } from '../db/schema'; service AdminService @(requires:'admin') { entity Books as projection on my.Books; entity Authors as projection on my.Authors; }

 Here you expose the